trombiano1/aoc_2023/README.md

 #### Part 2
 The problem stays the same but with harder constraints.
 We can't possibly exhaust $O(2^{100})$ so we will have to DP.
 Normal 3D DP worked just fine.

+## Day 13
+#### Part 1 & 2
+Not much that's new.
+Though there is still room for optimization, the input is small enough to check everything multiple times.